 - Death of the driver and passengers

-These severe injuries can compromise the lives of all those involved in the accident and lead to extraordinary medical bills.
-Driving on the road and utilizing the best driving practices to avoid this type of accident and other common causes of jackknife accidents can be lifesaving.
+These injuries can compromise the lives of all those involved in the accident and lead to extraordinary medical bills.
+Therefore, all drivers need to utilize the best driving practices to avoid this type of accident and other common causes of jackknifing accidents.

-Finding out who is Responsible for Chicago Jackknife Accidents
+Finding Out Who Is Responsible for Chicago Jackknife Truck Accidents

 Jackknife Truck Accident Important Information

 Nearly every accident case involving a jackknifing tractor-trailer is the result of someone's negligence.
 The common causes for most truck accidents involve distracted driving, bad weather, drunk driving, or hazardous roads.

 Common injuries associated with truck jackknife crashes include spinal cord damage, traumatic brain injuries, bone fractures, amputations, deep lacerations, contusions, and crushing injuries.
 While most jackknife incidents are caused by semi-tractor trucks, many passenger vehicles are involved.